Updated: Feb 9, 2021

 Whatever it is, I know it’s a terrible feeling to be laying there defeated.

-The moment that defines us is not in the knocking down, but what happens while we are laying there on the ground.
+The moments that defines us are not the moments of being knocked down.
+The moments that define us are what happens while we are laying there on the ground.

 This is right where the enemy will try to sneak in and tell you how worthless you are and how you’re wasting your time trying.